Godot (game engine): Version history

 The lead developer, Juan Linietsky, spent most of his time working on a separate Vulkan branch that would later be merged into master for 4.0, so work on 3.2 was mostly done by other contributors.
 Work on 3.2 continued as a long-term support release for a year, including Godot 3.2.2 on 26 June 2020, a large patch release that added features such as OpenGL ES 2.0 batching, and C# support for iOS.
 On 17 March 2021, the versioning strategy was changed to better reflect semantic versioning, with a 3.3 stable branch and a 3.x branch for backporting features to a future 3.4 release.

 Godot 3.3 was released on 21 April 2021, with features such as ARM support on macOS, Android App Bundles support, MP3 support, Autodesk FBX support, WebXR support, and a web editor.

-Godot 3.4 was released on 6 November 2021 after 6 months of development, implementing missing features or bug fixes that are critical for publishing 2D and 3D games with Godot 3 and making existing features more optimized and reliable.
+Godot 3.4 was released on 6 November 2021 after six months of development, implementing missing features or bug fixes that are critical for publishing 2D and 3D games with Godot 3 and making existing features more optimized and reliable.

-Godot is in the process of leaving Software Freedom Conservancy (SFC) starting 1 November 2021.
+Godot 3.5 was released on 5 August 2022 after nine months of development.
+Just like Godot 3.4, it was focused on implementing missing features or bug fixes important for 2D and 3D video games made with Godot 3.
+Features include physics interpolation in 3D, asynchronous shader compilation, and more.

+Godot 3.x was placed on a much slower schedule upon the initial distribution of the 4.0 beta, and as such Godot 3.6 was released on 9 September 2024 after two years of development.
+The new release added 2D physics interpolation and hierarchical culling, and 3D mesh merging, level of detail, tighter shadow culling, ORM materials, and more.